lin-stephanie/astro-antfustyle-theme/src/content/blog/advanced-configuration.md

 Finally, you may want to:

-- Delete the `.github` directory (for theme workflows and templates).
+- Delete the `.github` directory (for repo workflows and templates).
 - Clean up `src/content/` and `src/assets/` directories。
 - Check `.vscode/settings.json` for adjustments.
 - Rewrite `README.md`.